PeterZaitsev/linode-pmm/README.md

 _PMM_ADMIN_PASSWORD_ - Server to set for PMM Server while provisioning it and to use while provisioning workload clients _PMM_SERVER_ -  The IP/Host Name of the PMM Server.
 Required by Scripts provisioning workloads for existing PMM Server Only

+Additionally you can Optionally Set

+__PMM_IMAGE__  -  Image of PMM Server to deploy __PMM_SERVER_TYPE__  - The Type of the Instance (Linode) to use for PMM Server Deployment

+If these variables are not set defaults will be used.

 ## Scripts

 _clean_prefix.php_  - Deletes all linodes except PMM server matching given prefix.
 Very helpful when deploying many test workload nodes.